hihithisisme/markdown-resume/index.md

 - Led an engineering initiative to restructure the internal asynchronous event flow, enabling future integrations of asynchronous payment methods and improving overall system scalability.
 - Spearheaded the integration of an European Direct Banking payment method, collaborating closely with cross-functional teams to resolve inter-dependencies and ensure successful delivery.
-- Advocated for and owned an engineering initiative to enable replayability of Dead-Letter Queue messages, and documented the process to reduce turnaround time for production incidents.
+- Advocated for and owned an engineering initiative to enable replayability of Dead-Letter Queue messages, and documented the process to reduce turnaround time for production incidents from hours to minutes.
 - Drove the resolution of two production incidents, and owned the remediation and retrospective in the aftermath

 <div class="chips">